freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Add to Favorites`, :guilabel:`Enable Help Text`, and
   :guilabel:`Enable "Save Configuration" Dialog Before Upgrade` have been removed from :ref:`Preferences`.

-* Help text boxes can be moved or pinned.

 * Right-click help dialog has been added to the :ref:`Shell`.